 The lint filter collects excess fluff from your clothes and if you’re drying loads of hairy pet items or gritty play clothes, it can easily become clogged with fabric and dust.

-Keeping your dryer clean inside and out will keep it in tip-top working order, helping to reduce your bills and also prevent the appliance from breaking down.
+Keeping your dryer clean inside and out will keep it in tip-top working order, helping to reduce your bills and also prevent frequent tumble dryer repairs due to appliance break-downs.